 (2) Until the Governor shall otherwise order, every catchment area and every water reserve constituted under the Goldfields Water Supply Act for the purposes thereof and still so constituted at the commencement of this Act shall be and continue until amended under subsection (1) a catchment area or a water reserve for the purposes of this Act.

-[Section 9 amended by No. 95 of 1978 s.
+[Section 9 amended: No. 95 of 1978 s.
 5.]

 [10.
-Deleted by No. 24 of 1987 s.
+Deleted: No. 24 of 1987 s.
 63.]

 11. Water in catchment areas and water reserves, a licensee’s powers as to